chadams77/light-man-2021/README.md

  - Left click to move to new position
  - Space to drop bomb
  - 1 and 2 to switch bomb type
+ - Escape to exit to level select screen
+ - R to restart the current level

 Controls (level editor)
 -----------------------